hrcops/hrcsentinel/README.md

 optional arguments:
-  -h, --help       show this help message and exit --fake_comm      Trick the code to think it's in comm.
+  -h, --help       show this help message and exit --fake_comm      Trick the code to think we are in comm.
 Useful for testing.
   --force_ska      Trick the code pull from Ska/CXC instead of MAUDE with a switch to fetch.data_source.set() --report_errors  Print MAUDE exceptions (which are common) to the command line --show_in_gui    Show plots with plt.show()